 configure --en<tab>-dt<tab> will result in

-You can have multiple configurations for a single source forest.
+You can have multiple configurations for a single source repository.
 When you create a new configuration, run

 configure --with-conf-name=<name> to create a configuration with the name